lkngtn/1hive.org/content/The cult of 1Hive discord server.md

 **Acolyte** requires holding 25 [[Honey is money|Honey]], including Honey that is staked in Celeste.

-**Builder** requires being added to the Builders registry as a recognition of contribution to the [[_index|1Hive community]].
+**Builder** is a recognition of contribution to the [[_index|1Hive community]].
 If you feel like you have made sufficient contributions and haven't been granted the role yet, simply ask to be given the role in a public channel and the Sages will review and discuss your request.

-**Sage** require a member to have both the Acolyte and Builder roles.
+**Sage** requires a member to have both the Acolyte and Builder roles.